Christopher Smith (admiral)

 Rear Admiral Christopher Erson Smith, is a senior officer in the Royal Australian Navy.
-He has commanded the ships (2002–04), (2008–10) and the flagship (2015–17), and served as Deputy Chief of Navy from September 2020 to December 2022.
-He was appointed Commander Australian Fleet on 16 December 2022.
+He has commanded the ships (2002–04), (2008–10) and the flagship (2015–17), served as Deputy Chief of Navy from September 2020 to December 2022, and was Commander Australian Fleet from December 2022 to August 2026.

 Naval career

 Smith joined the Royal Australian Navy (RAN) in 1989 as a midshipman at the Royal Australian Naval College, HMAS Creswell.
 He was awarded the Conspicuous Service Medal in the 2002 Australia Day Honours, and appointed a Member of the Order of Australia in the 2023 Australia Day Honours.